aws-amplify/amplify-js/docs/media/tutorials/building-react-native-apps/index.md

 testing.

-You can find the sample handler function for the API by running `awsmobile console` in your app root folder, and then choosing the Cloud Logic feature in your project.
+You can find the sample handler function for the API by running `amplify console` in your app root folder, and then choosing the Cloud Logic feature in your project.

 ![View your sample cloud API and its lambda function handler.]({%if jekyll.environment == 'production'%}{{site.amplify.baseurl}}{%endif%}/media/images/web-view-cloud-api.png)